 What is squint (strabismus)?

-Strabismus is the medical word used for squint.
+The medical terminology for squint is 'strabismus'.
 It defines a condition in which one eye of the patient does not move in coordination with the other, but moves in a different direction than the other.

 It is not always clear what causes a squint.
-Often squints run in families, and a baby with the condition can be born.
-This is known as congenital squinting.
+In congenital squinting, often squints run in families, and a baby with the condition can be born.

-Squints are commonly caused by the inability of the eye to focus on the light that passes through the lens.
-That is considered a refractive defect.
+When the patient's eye is unable to focus on the light that is passing through the lens, it causes squint.
+This is a refractive defect.
 These include: